asaadaali/DisasterResponse/README.md

 run.py : Main file to run Flask app that classifies messages based on the model and shows data visualizations.

+Classifier.pkl file can be seen in the master branch of this repository.

-- Link of my git hub repository :
+- Link of my git hub repository : https://github.com/asaadaali/DisasterResponse.git

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.